Planning to visit the Christmas markets in Berlin?

 And Then My Little Girl Dreams Came True…

 With the holidays being in full swing, I thought I’d recap one of my best Christmas trips abroad that led into the New Year.
-It all started with my then boyfriend and I heading to his home in Germany for the holidays.
+It all started with my then-boyfriend and I visited his home in Germany for the holidays.

 Not to mention, having him speak the language, everything was much easier.